MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 -	If present, fields that control which data is presented in another FastTab come before that FastTab.
 -	If present, fields that show data dependent on the chosen row (in the repeater) come after the repeater.

-A ListPlus page must not contain a repeater group but will typically include a `ListPart` page that in turn includes a repeater group.
+A ListPlus page should generally not contain a repeater group but will typically include a `ListPart` page that in turn includes a repeater group.
 In addition, a ListPlus page can include groups of fields and cardparts.
 Below are examples of ListPlus page compositions, showing how space is divided.

 ![ListPlus page layouts](media/page-layout-listplus.png "ListPlus page layouts")